snowch/biginsight-examples/README.md

 #### BigSQL

 - Connect to BigSQL from Groovy [[examples/BigSQL](examples/BigSQL)]
+- Connect to BigSQL from Java (coming soon ...)

 #### Hive

 - Connect to Hive from Groovy [[examples/Hive](examples/Hive)]
+- Connect to Hive from Java (coming soon ...)

 #### Oozie (Using Knox API)